California launches state-sponsored retirement plan

 SACRAMENTO, Calif.
 (AP) — California has launched a state-sponsored retirement plan targeting employers who don’t have options for their workers.

 It’s part of a state law requiring companies with at least five California-based employees to offer a retirement plan.
-State officials say as many as 300,000 businesses have to comply over the next three years.
+As many as 300,000 businesses must comply by 2022.

 One option is CalSavers, which launched July 1.
-Employers who sign up for the state-sponsored plan would automatically enroll their workers and deduct 5% from their paychecks into a retirement account.
-Workers can opt out of the plan.
-They can also choose their own savings rate.
+Companies who sign up for the plan would supply a list of their employees.
+CalSavers would automatically enroll them and then employers would deduct 5% from their paychecks into a retirement account.
+Workers can opt out of the plan or choose a different savings rate.

 California Treasurer Fiona Ma says the program will help people “retire with dignity.”